World Heritage UK 2025 Annual Conference

 11.00am Morning break

-11.30am – Engagement World Heritage through Management Plans; with ICOMOS-UK’s Sarah Simmonds
+11.30am – Engagement with World Heritage through Management Plans; with ICOMOS-UK’s Sarah Simmonds

 11.50am – WH Engagement with technology/Academia engaging future heritage workers; Prof. Andy Wilson, University of Bradford